ciotlosm/lovelace-thermostat-dark-card/README.md

 2. For the following errors:
   - `Uncaught SyntaxError: Unexpected token <`

 This is most likely because you downloaded the [html](https://github.com/ciotlosm/custom-lovelace/blob/master/gauge-card/gauge-card.js) from gitbut instead of [raw](https://raw.githubusercontent.com/ciotlosm/custom-lovelace/master/gauge-card/gauge-card.js).
 That is not valid javascript.
 Always make sure you download using `raw` button.
+After downloading the file again with the 'raw' button, remember to bump the version number for the custom component speficied in the 'resources' of your lovelace-ui.yaml file.

 3. For the following errors:
   - `Uncaught SyntaxError: Unexpected identifier`